 Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
 A provision for impairment of trade and other receivables is established when there is objective evidence that the company will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the receivable is impaired.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of profit or loss and other comprehensive income within selling and other direct expenses.
+The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the income statement within selling and other direct expenses.

 When a receivable is uncollectible, it is written off against the allowance account for trade and other receivables.
-Subsequent recoveries of amounts previously written off are credited against selling and other direct expenses in the statement of profit or loss and other comprehensive income.
+Subsequent recoveries of amounts previously written off are credited against selling and other direct expenses in the income statement.